 Lifesize offers HD video conferencing for businesses that need a more permanent system for web conferencing.

-Pricing-wise, Lifesize is on the other end of the spectrum from Zoom: their mini bundle runs $16 per user for up to 25 users.
+Pricing-wise, Lifesize offers a mini bundle starting at $16 per user for up to 25 users.
 For 10 or more participants in a meeting, that translates into at least $160/month for meetings.
-Their small bundle runs $19 per user and includes up to 50 meeting participants — as well as some additional hardware.
+Their small bundle costs $19 per user and includes up to 50 meeting participants — as well as some additional hardware.

-BlueJeans aims to bring people together across desktops, mobile devices, and their Rooms system (which are complete with branded video conferencing systems).
+BlueJeans aims to bring people together across desktops, mobile devices, and their Rooms technology that allows users to make any room a meeting room.

-Part of a larger suite of conferencing and collaboration tools from Cisco, Webex Meetings focuses in on the web video element of the suite.
+Part of a larger suite of conferencing and collaboration tools from Cisco, Webex Meetings focuses on the video element of the suite.

 Webex Meetings is an enterprise-level tool, with pricing available by request only.

 “This is really great for customer facing needs.
 One of the reasons it is so good for customer facing interactions is because there is no software that needs to be downloaded in order to join the call.
 Everything is web based.
 This prevents the usual issues that come along with other competitors.”Verified User | Information Technology | 11-50 employees

 Join.me provides video conferencing features designed to meet the needs of small to mid-sized businesses.
 Presenters can easily add customers to the call through a web based application, so they do not need to make an account or download any software to join the conference.
 These invitation features make Join.me a good choice for businesses that frequently meet with new clients.
 Join.me also offers meeting controls allowing users to change presenters and share screens.